-- 15 Koster et al. (2006) compared multiple atmospheric general circulation models with regard to the strength of land atmosphere couplings and reported that while the coupling strengths varied widely for the models, most models agreed upon certain locations of high land atmosphere coupling.
-Dirmeyer (1994) used a simple biosphere model to evaluate the effect of soil moisture and vegetation stress on the climatology of drought, while Martens et al. (2016) presented that assimilating SMOS derived soil moisture improved model estimates of terrestrial evaporation at the continental scale.
-Land atmosphere coupling - 20 studies have also investigated, among others aspects, the impact of soil moisture on precipitation.
+Land surface evaporation and soil moisture play major roles in defining the water cycle behaviour of landscapes as well as controlling the feedback from the land surface to the atmosphere at a range of spatial and temporal scales (Manfreda et al. 2007; Seneviratne et al. 2010).
 The coupling between soil moisture and the overlaying atmosphere has been a topic of intense investigation in recent years.
 Koster et al. (2006) compared multiple atmospheric general circulation models with regard to the strength of land-atmosphere couplings and reported that while the coupling strengths varied widely for the models, most models agreed upon certain locations of high land-atmosphere coupling.
-Dirmeyer (1994) used a simple biosphere model to evaluate the effect of soil moisture and vegetation stress on the - 25 climatology of drought, while Martens et al. (2016) showed that assimilating satellite- derived soil moisture improved model estimates of terrestrial evaporation at the continental scale.
-Land-atmosphere coupling studies have also investigated, among others aspects, the impact of soil moisture on precipitation (Eltahir 1998; Koster et al. 2004; Schär et al. 1999) and how this knowledge can be an indicator of climate change (Seneviratne et al. 2006); the links between soil moisture and cloud cover (Betts 2004); and also how the ENSO cycle influences the coupling and the surface-atmosphere feedbacks (Miralles et al. 2004).
+Dirmeyer (1994) used a simple biosphere model to evaluate the effect of soil moisture and vegetation stress on the climatology of drought, while Martens et al. (2016) showed that assimilating satellite- derived soil moisture improved model estimates of terrestrial evaporation at the continental scale.
+Land-atmosphere coupling studies have also investigated, among others aspects, the impact of soil moisture on precipitation (Eltahir 1998; Koster et al. 2004; Schär et al. 1999) and how this knowledge can be an indicator of climate change (Seneviratne et al. 2006); the links between soil moisture and cloud cover (Betts 2004); and also how the ENSO cycle influences the coupling and the surface-atmosphere feedbacks (Miralles et al. 2014).

 Land surface evaporation (sometimes also referred to as ET) comprises the processes of plant transpiration, evaporation from the soil and evaporation from canopy intercepted rainfall (Kalma et al. 2008), and has been estimated to return up to 70% of precipitated water back to the atmosphere (Hanson 1991; Trenberth et al. 2011).
 In arid and semi-arid regions, this value can be much larger.
 Although coupling between evaporation and soil moisture is expected to be high in arid and semi-arid regions, the dynamics of surface-atmosphere feedbacks are not well understood in such environments (Wang et al. 2012).
-Several studies have attempted to describe these links, with the aim of predicting one variable through knowledge of the other (Mintz

-- 5 and Walker 1993; Wetzel and Chang 1987) or to use developed relationships to inform upon linked hydrological responses such as evaporation (Eltahir 1998; Koster et al. 2004; Schär et al. 1999)(McCabe et al. 2005; Stisen et al. 2011) and how this knowledge can be an indicator of climate change (Seneviratne et al. 2006); the links between soil moisture and cloud cover (Betts 2004); and also how the ENSO cycle influences the coupling and the surface atmosphere feedbacks (Miralles et al. 2014).
-A common feature of such studies is the use of model estimates of terrestrial evaporation across a wide range of study - 10 areas and land cover and biome types.
+Several studies have attempted to describe these links, with the aim of predicting one variable through knowledge of the other (Mintz and Walker 1993; Wetzel and Chang 1987) or to use developed relationships to inform upon linked hydrological responses such as evaporation (McCabe et al. 2005; Stisen et al. 2011), soil moisture (Liu et al. 2012), drought (Entekhabi et al. 1992; Fischer et al. 2007; Oglesby and Erickson 1989), precipitation (Findell et al. 2011; Held et al. 2005), and even vegetation response to soil moisture stress (Liu et al. 2011).
+A common feature of such studies is the use of model estimates of terrestrial evaporation across a wide range of study areas and land cover and biome types.
 The reliance on these model estimates necessitates a more critical examination of both the models used and an evaluation of their performance.